 Every part of the TrackingPoint System works together so you hit right where you mean to, every time.

 Heads-Up Display (HUD)

-HUD is what you see when you look into your Precision-Guided Firearm.
+HUD is what you see when you look through your Precision-Guided Firearm scope.
 It’s the digital display that shows the field of view.
-The key user-interface between the shooter and the Precision-Guided Firearm the HUD displays your target, along with vital pieces of data including range-to-target
+As the key user-interface between the shooter and the Precision-Guided Firearm, the HUD displays your target along with vital pieces of data such as range-to-target and:

 - WiFi status

 VirtualRest™ makes off-hand shots as easy as shooting from a stable rest.
-The Precision-Guided Firearm image is stabilized, so you can Tag-and-Shoot™ moving or stationary targets at extreme distances from an off-hand position.
+The Precision-Guided Firearm image is stabilized so the shooter can Tag-and-Shoot™ moving or stationary targets at extreme distances from an off-hand position.
 The shooter never again has to worry about whether his gun is properly zeroed.
 The laser-based barrel reference system of the Precision-Guided Firearm maintains a permanent, factory-set, perfect zero for every shot.
 It’s unaffected by shock, vibration, or other environmental factors.

 VirtualRest™ makes off-hand shots as easy as shooting from a stable rest.
-The Precision-Guided Firearm image is stabilized, so you can Tag-and-Shoot™ moving or stationary targets at extreme distances from an off-hand position.
+The Precision-Guided Firearm image is stabilized so the shooter can Tag-and-Shoot™ moving or stationary targets at extreme distances from an off-hand position.